cassiano/memoize-ts/README.md

 factorial.clearEntry(5) // This method expects a `number`, just like the original `factorial` function.
 ```

-## Known limitations:
+## Optional parameters

-- The current implementation does not support optional parameters (with or without default values), due to the way TS's
-  function overloading works.
+- The current implementation does not support optional parameters (with or without default values), due to the way TS's function overloading works.
 A simple solution is to pack all parameters either in a plain object or a tuple, and pass them as a
-  _single_ parameter, allowing TS to infer all types (including the optional ones) correctly.
+  **single** parameter, allowing TS to infer all types (including the optional ones) correctly.

-This will not work:
+This **WON'T** work:

 ```ts
 const h = memoize(